-- Download some podcasts to pass the time, or load up some films on your iPad.
+- Download some Audiobooks and make sure you have something on your Kindle to pass the time, or load up some films on your tablet or smartphone.

 I know this isn’t the most positive post, the journey was hell.
 But would I do it again to see Semuc, Of course, I would!

 Planning a Trip to Guatemala?
 You might be interested in these articles: